 4. Share behind the scenes clips and secret recipes

 I’ve seen enough TikTok viral recipes to understand that they work.
 You can ride that wave by sharing some of your staple recipes so people can prepare them at home.
-Show them tips and tricks on how to cook different dishes and kitchen secrets that will make their life easier.
+Show them explainer videos with tips and tricks on how to cook different dishes and kitchen secrets that will make their life easier.
 Package all that in the fun and upbeat manner typical of this platform.

 This is also where your staff can come in.
 Take users behind the scenes by filming your chef preparing a meal, the servers organizing the delivery and takeout orders, or your bartender mixing your signature cocktails.